SimoneLocatelli/FluentChecker/README.md

 The *If* methods are all are implemented in the [Check class] (https://github.com/SimoneLocatelli/FluentChecker/blob/master/FluentChecker/Check.cs).

-If you want to extend it, the best way is to create a new static class that inherits from Check.
-As long your as your methods return a boolean and you add the FluentChecker namespace, you will be able to concatenate them to the Throw methods.
+If you want to extend it, the easiest way is to create a new static class; as long your as your methods return a boolean and you add the FluentChecker namespace, you will be able to concatenate them to the Throw methods (since they are extension methods for the bool type).

 ```C#